-One of the outstanding presentations at the RIEGL Training Symposium yesterday came from David Finnegan at the the U.S. ACE CRREL lab in Hanover, NH.
+One of the outstanding presentations at the RIEGL Training Symposium last fall came from David Finnegan at the the U.S. ACE CRREL lab in Hanover, NH.
 He has developed an impressive lidar data collection system for monitoring the massive Helheim Glacier in Greenland.

 This is a portion of an article in Science.

 As befits its mythical name, the domain of the Norse god of the dead, Helheim is truly an arbiter of Greenland’s fate.
 The glacier is one of the ice sheet’s primary drains, sliding into the sea at 8 kilometers per year and accounting for 4% of the ice sheet’s annual mass loss.
 Its towering front, as tall as the Statue of Liberty, measures 6 kilometers across.
 Sea ice shed from the glacier chokes the fjord for tens of kilometers.
 The glacier’s terminus has behaved erratically over the past 15 years, first retreating by 5 kilometers from 2002 to 2005 and then advancing and stabilizing for nearly 10 years.
 Then, in 2014, a more severe retreat began, sending the terminus 2 kilometers beyond its previous low.
 Meanwhile, the glacier has thinned by more than 100 meters, leaving a telltale “bathtub ring” high on the rock around the fjord.